 Air to Water Heat Pump - Building Block Installations

-1. Where the homes heat loss and heat gain be reduced by air leak sealing, adding insulation, windows/doors if the homeowner has not kept up with this throughout his home ownership
+1. Where the homes' heat loss and heat gain can be reduced by air leak sealing, adding insulation, and windows/doors if the homeowner has not kept up with this throughout their home ownership

-2. Do a complete Manual-J het loss.
-This is particularly important to choose the proper size AWHP due to varying temperature supply water output at varying OD air temperatures.
+2. Do a complete Manual-J heat loss.
+This is particularly important when choosing the proper AWHP size, given the varying supply water temperatures at different OD air temperatures.
 The AWHP may be larger than the existing heat pumps

 3. Verify the AWHP is of a varying output style